Frequently Asked Questions

 Why is this a bad idea?

 This is a bad investment.
-The City already spends $4 million per day on the police, and investing more money in policing will mean more violence for Black communities and communities of color in Chicago.
+The City already spends over $4 million per day on the police, and investing more money in policing will mean more violence for Black communities and communities of color in Chicago.
 We need fully-funded public schools, accessible mental health clinics, living wages, and after school and job training programs if we want to build strong communities.

 But don’t cops need better training?